Mohamedssalah/personal_wibsite-Cards/README.md

 ## Personal-Website
  This project was created to enhance my skills in HTML, CSS, Flexbox, CSS Grid, and SASS.
-The challenge was to build a responsive web page that adheres to the design specifications provided by Frontend Mentor.
+The challenge was to build a responsive web page that adheres to the design specifications provided .

 ## Live Demo